VI. Scholastic Regulations

 D. Satisfactory Academic Progress Toward Degree Completion

 - If a student withdraws from all courses in a term, there will be no change in status.
 However, if a student withdraws from all courses in a second term of enrollment, they will be placed on warning for lack of satisfactory academic progress towards degree completion.
 If withdrawal occurs in a third term of enrollment, the status will be revised to probation.
 If withdrawal occurs in a fourth term of enrollment, the student will be placed on academic dismissal for lack of satisfactory progress towards degree completion.
 The number of withdrawal terms is cumulative and irrespective of whether or not they occur consecutively.
+Withdrawals either during the term or when approved retroactively through a petition to the faculty count for this purpose.

 - Students applying for readmission may be denied based on prior terms of withdrawals.